Clamp

 Why?

-For example, maybe you’re computing a relative value based on some sensor input, assuming that 500 is the maximum.
+For example, maybe you’re computing a relative value based on some sensor input.
+By activating the sensor, it seems the maximum is about 500.
 We want a percentage scale from 0..1:

 const v = sensorValue / 500;